 Skip to Content

-Best Instant Pot Stew Meat Recipes
+Instant Pot Stew Meat Recipe with Potatoes

 You can find this bite size cut at any local grocery store.
 It may not be seen as the most desirable, but cooked right it can be fork tender and delicious.
+We have a lot of it in our freezer since we buy bulk meat online, and from local farmers every year.

-For reference, this is the pressure cooker I have and use for all recipe creations.
+For reference, this is the pressure cooker I have (a 6 quart) and use for all recipe creations.

 Instant Pot Beef Stew

-I mean, you can even make Instant Pot chicken stew, or use that pork loin in a new way and make this pork stew Instant Pot recipe too.
+Or use that pork loin you found on sale in a new way and make this pork stew Instant Pot recipe too.

 stew meat

+Since we are focusing on cheap recipes lately, we will use beef stew meat as our focus today.
 Here are a few questions you might have before you get going any further:

 How do you make Instant Pot into beef stew?